fcai-24/packet-sniffer/README.md

 packet sniffer as graduation project using libpcap

+## TODOs:
+- Add Filters.
+- More info when parsing packet layers.
+- At 1 custum protocol parsing.
+- a graph of connections.

 ## setup dev env

 ### make sure cmake is installed at least version 3.25